 5. Add graphics.

-Add images by opening them as Your Own images in the Overlays tab.
+Add images by opening them as Your Own images in the Graphics tab.
 For the perfume bottle, we selected the Multiply blend mode.
 Setting the blend mode to Multiply helps images with white backgrounds blend in to other layers, as you can see with the chair and the Paris image.

 6. Add photos and papers.

-Again, make sure you’re doing all this by opening your images as Your Own overlays.
+Again, make sure you’re doing all this by opening your images as Your Own graphics.
 We set the blend mode to Darken for the store photo, the Parisian ad, and the blue medal, whereas the Eiffel Tower photo is set to Multiply.
 That dashing Sigaut label is rocking Multiply with a fade level of 20%.

-Tip: If you have a photo over several different backgrounds (like the dancer in this case) that still doesn’t look right with any blend mode, try putting your photo over a box (Overlays > Geometric) and set the photo’s blend mode to Multiply.
+Tip: If you have a photo over several different backgrounds (like the dancer in this case) that still doesn’t look right with any blend mode, try putting your photo over a box (Graphics > Geometric) and set the photo’s blend mode to Multiply.

 7. Combine and save.